wp-plugins/photosmash-galleries/readme.txt

 = Can unregistered users upload images? =

-Yes, if you assign the minimum role for uploading to \'Anyone\'.
+Yes, if you assign the minimum role for uploading to 'Anyone'.

 = How can I upload images to a gallery before adding to a Post? =